stagestop/stagestop.github.io/MODERNIZATION.md

 The previous GitHub Pages/Faraday warning is gone after removing the `github-pages` dependency stack.

-There is a current Dart Sass warning from Jekyll 4’s newer Sass compiler:
+The Dart Sass `@import` warning from Jekyll 4’s newer Sass compiler is silenced through `_config.yml`:

 ```text
 DEPRECATION WARNING [import]: Sass @import rules are deprecated and will be removed in Dart Sass 3.0.0.
 ```

-This is not currently blocking local development or builds.
-Track the cleanup as `T008D`.
+This keeps builds clean without a broad Sass rewrite.

 ## Git Hygiene